-Today's interconnected world means consumers can shop for anything they want, anywhere and at anytime.
+Today's interconnected world means consumers can shop for anything they want, anywhere at anytime.
 This translates to major growth opportunities for companies operating in e-commerce.

 With the worldwide e-commerce space heating up, analysts project online retail sales to top $4.058 trillion by 2020, according to the most recent data from eMarketer.
 This represents more than double the $1.54 trillion reached in 2015 and will account for roughly 14.6 percent of total retail sale.
 This excludes any travel, restaurant and event ticket sales.